android-sms-gateway/client-php/README.md

 }
 ```

-## Clients
+## Client

-There are two clients available:

-- `Client` is used for sending SMS messages in plain text, but can also be used for sending encrypted messages by providing an `Encryptor`.
+The `Client` is used for sending SMS messages in plain text, but can also be used for sending encrypted messages by providing an `Encryptor`.

 ### Methods

-Client has the following methods:
+The `Client` class has the following methods:

 * `Send(Message $message)`: Send a new SMS message.
 * `GetState(string $id)`: Retrieve the state of a previously sent message by its ID.